Yaswanth-C/RapidQ/README.md

 ### Integrating with web frameworks
 It can be easily integrated with Flask and FastAPI applications.
 A simple Flask and FastAPI example is in **example** directory.<br>
 Currently RapidQ cannot be easily integrated with Django.
-But the change is planned to be implemented later.
+Django support is coming in next version.

+### Local development
+For local development in windows, you can use either of the following ways to get Redis working.
+1) Redis for windows from: https://github.com/redis-windows/redis-windows
+2) Using redis with WSL: https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/install-redis-on-windows/
+3) Using a remote Redis server.